Nebraska Student Grants for College

 Raise the Nation Foundation Grant

 An interesting note about this grant is that not only will it help single mothers meet their individual financial challenges, but it will also repay old, outstanding loans that you may have that are education related.
+In this way, it can help single mothers clear their debt and get started on a new, bill-paying and promising career.
+Find out more information through the Single Parents Alliance of America.

 Association of American-Indian Affairs Grant